monsterkodi/ko/README.md

     - main cursor can be moved independently from other cursors
 - in most cases cursors are kept in their respective lines
     - no weird cursor chaos when some cursors cross line boundaries and some don't
-- in ko, cursors can be positioned after the end of lines
+- cursors can be positioned after the end of lines
     - cursors after the end of line have two representations: blue and orange/yellow
     - the orange/yellow position shows where text will be inserted
     - missing spaces are added automatically in multicursor mode